grafana/athena-datasource/docs/sources/configure.md

 The following example shows a minimal IAM policy for querying Amazon Athena.
 It's based on the [`AmazonAthenaFullAccess`](https://docs.aws.amazon.com/athena/latest/ug/managed-policies.html#amazonathenafullaccess-managed-policy) managed policy, with write permissions removed where possible since Grafana should be used as read-only.

 {{< admonition type="note" >}}
 Update the ARN of the S3 bucket if you're using a custom one.
+If your AWS account uses AWS Lake Formation to manage data access, you must also include the `lakeformation:GetDataAccess` permission.
+Refer to the [AWS Lake Formation permissions for Athena](https://docs.aws.amazon.com/athena/latest/ug/lf-athena.html) documentation.
 {{< /admonition >}}

 ```json